-Some options discussed below may be only available in the for-a-fee Professional edition!
+Some of the options discussed below may be only available in the Professional edition which is only available to paying subscribers.

-Some of the settings also feature a button.
-They can either do some action, like browsing for a folder and testing connection parameters, or it may be labeled.
-This latter case is mostly interesting, as pressing the button will toggle the display of a sub-pane which contains options pertaining to this specific option.
-This GUI pattern is primarily used for "engines" type settings.
+Some of the settings feature a button at the right had side.
+These buttons either do some action on the setting's field, like browsing for a folder and testing connection parameters, or it may be labeled.
+In the latter case pressing the button will toggle the display of a subsection which contains further configuration options for your selection.
+This is typically used to configure the archiver engine, the database dump and any post-processing option.

 Another interface element worth mentioning are the composite drop-downs.
 Whenever you are supposed to enter a number, Akeeba Backup presents you with a drop-down menu of the most common options.
 You can either select a value from the list, or select "Custom...".
 In the latter case, a text box appears to the right of the drop-down.
 You can now type in your desired value, even if it's not on the list.
 Do note that all of these elements have preset minimum/maximum values.
-If you attempt to enter a value outside those boundaries, or an invalid number, they will automatically revert to the closest value which is within the presents bounds.
+If you attempt to enter a value outside of that range, or an invalid number, they will automatically revert to the closest value which is within the preset range.

 The top of the Configuration page